 - Adam Rankin died in 1747.
-This article is about Adam’s line, particularly his son William.
+This article is about the line of his son William.

 Adam’s earliest appearance in the colonies was about 1722, when an Adam Rankin signed a petition to Lord Baltimore from landowners in the so-called “New Munster” tract of Cecil County, Maryland.
 The petition said the signatories believed that they resided in Maryland rather than Pennsylvania.
 One particular New Munster tract conclusively proves the identity of Adam’s wife.
 Here is the evidentiary trail …

-- Finally, the tract was divided into three parts by survey of September 29, 1724.
+- Finally, the tract was divided into three parts by a survey dated September 29, 1724.
 The survey identifies the tract as 316 acres in New Munster and states that James Alexander’s widow Mary married Adam Rankin.

 Thank you, 316-acre tract … the will, deed and survey leave no reasonable doubt that Mary Steele, daughter of John Steele of New Castle County, Delaware, married James Alexander and then Adam Rankin.
 Also, Mary’s marriage to Adam must have taken place between August 1718 (the conveyance from Thomas Stevenson to Mary Alexander) and September 1724 (the survey).

 To son James Rankin, £ 5 “pencelvaney currancy,” plus the “place he is now in possession of being fully given over to him.”
 Daughter Esther Rankin Dunwoody, £ 5.
 Wife (name not stated), two-thirds “of all my worldly substance.”
-To sons William and Jeremiah, the residue of my estate, including the plantation to be equally divided between them.
-Witnesses James Pettigrew, John McMath.
+To sons William and Jeremiah, the residue of my estate, including the plantation, to be equally divided between them.

-Unfortunately, Adam didn’t identify where his land was located, the names of adjacent landowners, or any other identifying features that would help track it.
-Fortunately, we know that Adam obtained a warrant dated November 11, 1742 to survey 100 acres “at Conegocheague.”
-Conococheague Creek is near Greencastle, Pennsylvania, less than 5 miles north of the current PA/MD line, in Franklin County.
+Adam didn’t identify where his land was located, the names of adjacent landowners, or any other identifying features that would help track it.
+Fortunately, Adam had obtained a warrant dated November 11, 1742 to survey 100 acres “at Conegocheague.”
+Conogocheague Creek (various spellings) is near Greencastle, Pennsylvania, less than 5 miles north of the current PA/MD line, in Franklin County.

 A Franklin County deed provides confirmation.
 An 1818 deed conveying land in Montgomery Township recites that 107 acres of the land sold was part of 188 acres surveyed per a “warrant to Adam Rankin dated 11 November 1742.”
-The deed establishes that the 107-acre tract descended from Adam to his son James and then to his son James Jr. by James Sr.’s 1788 will.
+The deed establishes that the 107-acre tract descended from Adam to his son James, and then to his son James Jr. by the terms of James Sr.’s 1788 will.